simonambridge/RTFAP2/RollUpReports/README.md

 ## Running Batch Roll-up Reports

-Based on an original creation by Kunal Kusoorkar.
+Redesigned and rewritten from an original creation by Kunal Kusoorkar.

 This project consists of two elements: